|

 area, someone putting Muscat vines into the ground back in 1917!

-LAKE CHELAN is Washington's newest appellation and it's about
+LAKE CHELAN is about

 halfway between Seattle and Spokane.
 The region may have had wine grapes